kkrypt0nn/Python-Discord-Bot-Template/README.md

 When I first started creating my discord bot it took me a while to get everything setup and working with cogs and more.
 I would've been happy if there were any template existing.
 However, there wasn't any existing template.
-That's why I decided to create my own template to let <b>you</b> guys create your discord bot easily.
+That's why I decided to create my own template to let **you** guys create your discord bot easily.

 Please note that this template is not supposed to be the best template, but a good template to start learning how discord.py works and to make your own bot easily.

 If you plan to use this template to make your own template or bot, you **have to**:

 -   Keep the credits, and a link to this repository in all the files that contains my code
 -   Keep the same license for unchanged code

 See [the license file](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/blob/master/LICENSE.md) for more information, I reserve the right to take down any repository that does not meet these requirements.